Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2015-11-18.

-To ask Mr Chancellor of the Exchequer, how much has been paid to HM Revenue and Customs in fines for non-compliance with minimum wage legislation in each of the last 10 years.
+To ask Mr Chancellor of the Exchequer, how many full-time equivalent staff were employed by HM Revenue and Customs to enforce compliance with minimum wage legislation in each of the last 10 years.

 Mr David Gauke